Communicating with medical schools after secondaries

 - Check MSAR for:

 - Dates when schools would like to receive information.
-We advise waiting until mid to late October to send updates.
+We advise waiting until mid to late October to send anything unless explicitly directed by a school to do something different.

 - How to submit your letter as each school is different whether you submit it through the portal or email.